 The pole in the middle will give the canopy shade better strength and support.
 This is where you will use the additional 8-10ft tent pole.
 Position the pole towards the center of the tarp and then push it upward to the desired height.
 Sink the pole to the ground as securely as possible.

 Tighten the canopy until the surface is smooth.
 This ensures that no water or debris gets trapped on the tarp’s surfaces.
 The strength of your canopy shade is greatly dependent on how well you secured the tarp to the poles and how firm the poles were attached to the ground.

-Now the even more fun part – spruce up your canopy shade by decorating it with a specific theme or design in mind.
+Now the even more fun part – spruce up your shade canopy by decorating it with a specific theme or design in mind.
 What makes outdoor canopies so great is that you can easily change the décor depending on the occasion.
-Install some lighting too so you and your family can hang out and have a great time under the canopy even on evenings.
+Install some lighting too so you and your family can hang out and have a great time under the canopy even in the evenings.

 Tarps come in various types, but choosing the right material is essential if you want your canopy to last for quite a long time and give you greater protection from varying weather conditions.
 For a canopy shade, you can use either silver or blue tarps.
-While blue tarps give protection from the rain, they is not UV Proof as silver tarp is.
+While blue tarps give protection from the rain, they are not UV Proof as silver tarp is.
 Thus, whenever you can, choose a silver tarp for your outdoor canopy.

 Poles are another important thing.
 You can use wood/bamboo poles or metal poles (which are more popular).
 Stainless steel poles are ideal as they don’t rust.
 This is a good thing to consider because your canopy will be very much exposed to changing weather conditions.

 Building a shade canopy is a fun DIY project for the whole family.
 There are only few materials needed – a roof tarp, poles, rope and tent stakes – to get started.
 When building the canopy, always work with care and caution.
 Make sure to secure the poles to the ground for a stable and sturdy shade canopy.